FlexMeasures/tsc/tsc/meetings/2025-03-14/TSC-meeting-2025-02-14.md

 - Nicolas demoed flex context editing in FM 0.25
   - discussion: will API settings prevail over db settings?
 - Thiink started their own plugin for weather forecasts, as OWM doesn't give history data fast enough.
-  - we discussed expanding sSeita's OWM plugin, and collaborate.
+  - we discussed expanding Seita's OWM plugin, and collaborate.
 Thiink will send a proposal to do that
 - SoC relaxation
   - Everybody likes it
   - Ragnar: Could there be an option that if a SoC can't be reached, to keep trying to reach it?
 Effectively relaxing the time, not the value.